 The best way to perform house flipping is to buy a house at a low price and sell it at a higher price.
 However, instead of adopting a buy-and-hold strategy, which many people do, a better option is to complete the transaction as fast as possible.

 This is because you insert a time limitation into the process.
-Hence, you lower the time-period of keeping your capital at risk.
-Basically, you must focus on the speed of the sale, rather than focusing on maximum profit.
+Hence, you lower the time period to keep your capital at risk.
+Basically, it would help if you focused on the speed of the sale rather than concentrating on maximum profit.
 This is because each day that you do not sell the property is costing you more on the mortgage, property taxes, utilities, insurance, and other related costs.

 What Is The 70% Rule In House Flipping?